Estate Taxes

 The Commonwealth of Massachusetts elected to not incorporate any of the changes that Congress made to the Internal Revenue Code’s Federal estate tax provisions since 2000.
 The Massachusetts estate tax exclusion amount is still only $1,000,000.
 For most residents of Eastern Massachusetts, simply owning your own home means that it is highly likely that your Estate will have pay a Massachusetts estate tax to the Commonwealth before any of the Estate’s assets can be distributed to the individual’s heirs.

-Massachusetts levies a progressive estate tax on estates worth more than $1,000.000.
-The progressive estate tax rate starts at 0% and tops out at 16% for estates valued over $10,040,000.
-Unlike many other estate taxes, the Massachusetts estate tax applies to the entire estate, not just to the amount above the exclusion amount.
-This means that if your estate is worth $1.5 million, the tax applies to all $1.5 million, not just to the $500,000 above the exclusion amount.
-The Massachusetts estate tax is determined by filing a Form M-706 Massachusetts Estate Tax Return.
-Calculation of the Massachusetts estate tax is rather complicated and is best left to a professional.
+Up through 2022, Massachusetts levied a progressive estate tax on estates that were worth more than $1 million.
+The progressive estate tax rate started at 0% and topped out at 16% for estates valued over $10 million.
+Unlike many other states, the Massachusetts estate tax applies to the entire estate, not just to the amount above the exclusion amount.

 To minimize or eliminate Massachusetts estate taxes, Massachusetts residents should, while they’re still living, take proactive steps to periodically transfer some of their wealth to their heirs.
 Such steps are discussed further in the Shifting Income, Gifts and Gift Taxes, §529 Education Savings Plans and Tax-Advantaged Charitable Contributions pages of this website.